Integrated Human Activity Sensing and Communications: Challenges and Future Opportunities

 \subsection{HAR Robustness and Generalization}

-HAR with ISAC signals is sensitive to many factors such as the sensing environment, network settings, relative location of human target, geometry and mobility situations.
-For instance, different moving directions and orientations of the person with respect to the transceivers can result in various Doppler/micro-Doppler frequencies.
-How to improve the system generalization on recognizing human activities from diverse directions is a challenging issue.
-Furthermore, due to the unique behaviour of each individual, when different persons, such as a young person and an old person, perform the same activity, their movements are discrepant.
-It is essential to generalize the trained HAR algorithms when new persons or new environments emerge.
+ISAC-aided HAR is sensitive to numerous factors, such as the sensing environment, network settings, relative location of human targets, geometry, and mobility situations.
+For instance, since different moving directions and orientations of a person with respect to the transceivers may result in various Doppler/micro-Doppler frequencies, how to improve the system's capability of recognizing human activities from diverse directions is a challenging issue.
+A feasible solution is to apply the Fresnel model \cite{8067692}.
+Additionally, due to the unique behavior of each individual, it is essential to generalize the trained HAR algorithms, when new persons or new environments emerge.